Abdominal Pain in the 3rd-trimester

 Conditions that can cause abdominal pain and need to be checked urgently include:

 - Preeclampsia: Pain just under the ribs is common in later pregnancy due to the growing baby and uterus pushing up under the ribs.
 But if the pain is persistent, particularly on the right side, it can be a sign of preeclampsia (high blood pressure in pregnancy) and you’ll need to be monitored in the hospital.
-Symptoms can include severe headache, vision problems, and swollen feet, hands, and face.
+Symptoms can include severe headaches, vision problems, and swollen feet, hands, and face.

 - Premature labor: If you’re less than 37 weeks pregnant and are having regular abdominal cramps, consult with your doctor.
 It could be a sign of premature labor.